areejhum/Bank-and-Election-analysis/README.md

-## Background

-Well... you've made it!

 ### Before You Begin

-* Inside of each folder that you just created, add the following:
+The repository conyain tow dataset analysing folder and both includes:

-  * A new file called `main.py`.
+  * A file called `main.py`.
 This will be the main script to run for each analysis.
-  * A "Resources" folder that contains the CSV files you used.
-Make sure your script has the correct path to the CSV file.
+  * A "Resources" folder that contains the CSV files.
-  * An "analysis" folder that contains your text file that has the results from your analysis.
+  * An "analysis" folder that contains text file that has the results from analysis.

-* Push the above changes to GitHub or GitLab.

-## PyBank
+1## PyBank

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/resources/budget_data.csv).
+*This project analyzing the financial records of bank company, using set of financial data called [budget_data.csv](PyBank/resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* The programing language that I used is a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset